Skip to main content

 Clone the project

-To implement your designed Operation in your IDE (e.g. Visual Studio Code) you have to clone your Project to your local machine.
+To implement your designed operation in your IDE (e.g. Visual Studio Code, IntelliJ) you have to clone your project to your local machine.

 If you have cloned the project before already, it is enough to perform the command k5 pull to get the latest changes.